 3. Physical Security Council (PSC).
-The installation commander will establish, in writing, a PSC that will meet on a quarterly basis.
+The installation commander will establish, in writing, a PSC that will meet on a quarterly basis per reference (ai).
 The installation commander or a designated representative will chair the PSC.
-The PM/PC is responsible for administering and coordinating the PSC.
-The PSC assists the commander by coordinating and implementing initiatives that support the installation's physical security and AT/FP program.
-The PSC provides a means for the commander to gain maximum participation from organizations on the installation in support of physical security interests.
+The PM/PC is responsible for administering and coordinating the PSC per reference (ai).
+Meetings of the PSC may be combined with AT working groups/councils.